hotwired/turbo-android/README.md

 ### Create a Destination Interface
 This step is optional.

-The standard `TurbolinksNavDestination` provides most of what you need, but extending this interface and creating your own can provide some navigational flexibility that many, more complex apps will need.
+The standard [TurbolinksNavDestination](turbolinks/src/main/kotlin/com/basecamp/turbolinks/nav/TurbolinksNavDestination.kt) provides the basic logic for determining whether to navigate, but extending this interface and creating your own can provide some navigational flexibility that more complex apps will need.

-Refer to `NavDestination` as an example, which shows some common additional logic that might be helpful.
+Refer to [NavDestination](turbolinks/src/main/kotlin/com/basecamp/turbolinks/nav/TurbolinksNavDestination.kt) which shows some common additional logic that might be helpful.
 Feel free to copy that as a starting point.

 ### Create a Fragment
 You'll need at least one fragment to represent the main body of your view.

-A `WebFragment` would be a good option to handle all standard WebViews in your app.
-This fragment...
+A [WebFragment](demoapp_simple/src/main/kotlin/com/basecamp/turbolinks/demosimple/features/web/WebFragment.kt) would be a good option to handle all standard WebViews in your app.
+This fragment:

-* Should implement your custom destination interface as mentioned above, or, if you haven't created one, simply implement `TurbolinksNavDestination`.
+* Should implement your custom destination interface as mentioned above, or, if you haven't created one, simply implement [TurbolinksNavDestination](turbolinks/src/main/kotlin/com/basecamp/turbolinks/nav/TurbolinksNavDestination.kt).
 * Must extend one of the base fragments provided by Turbolinks.
-In this case, as a web fragment, you should extend `TurbolinksWebFragment`.
+In this case, as a web fragment, you should extend [TurbolinksWebFragment](turbolinks/src/main/kotlin/com/basecamp/turbolinks/fragments/TurbolinksWebFragment.kt).

-Refer to `WebFragment` as an example and feel free to copy it as a starting point.
+Refer to [WebFragment](demoapp_simple/src/main/kotlin/com/basecamp/turbolinks/demosimple/features/web/WebFragment.kt) as an example and feel free to copy it as a starting point.
 It outlines the very basics of what every fragment will need to implement — a nav graph annotation, inflating a view, setting up progress and error views, and setting up a toolbar.

 ### Create an Activity
 Turbolinks assumes a single-activity per Turbolinks session architecture.
 Generally you'll have one activity and many fragments, which will swap into that activity's nav host.

-Turbolinks activities are fairly straightforward and simply need to extend `TurbolinksActivity` in order to provide a `TurbolinksDelegate`.
+Turbolinks activities are fairly straightforward and simply need to extend [TurbolinksActivity](turbolinks/src/main/kotlin/com/basecamp/turbolinks/activities/TurbolinksActivity.kt) in order to provide a [TurbolinksActivityDelegate](turbolinks/src/main/kotlin/com/basecamp/turbolinks/delegates/TurbolinksActivityDelegate.kt).

-Refer to `MainActivity` and feel free to copy that as a starting point.
+Refer to [MainActivity](demoapp_simple/src/main/kotlin/com/basecamp/turbolinks/demosimple/main/MainActivity.kt) and feel free to copy that as a starting point.

 ### Create a Nav Host Fragment
-A nav host fragment is ultimately an extension of the Android Navigation component's `NavHostFragment`, and as such is primarily responsible for providing "an area in your layout for self-contained navigation to occurr."
+A nav host fragment is ultimately an extension of the Android Navigation component's [NavHostFragment](https://developer.android.com/reference/androidx/navigation/fragment/NavHostFragment), and as such is primarily responsible for providing "an area in your layout for self-contained navigation to occurr."

 The Turbolinks version of this class is bound to a single Turbolinks session, and you will need to implement just a few things.